lmw95/stayverticalpolestudio/documentation/TESTING.md

 After these errors were all fixed, the HTML was all valid.

-REPORT WITH NEW NAV BAR
+REPORT WITH NEW NAVIGATION MENU

 ![](/documentation/screenshots/errors/W3C-HTML-error-report-NNB.png)